Cheesaholic/dav-marnix/README.md

 # Marn_X - Marnix Ober 1890946

 This project is set up to perform the exercises contained in the module Data Analysis & Visualization of the Master of Informatics - Applied Data Science ([MADS-DAV](https://github.com/raoulg/MADS-DAV)).
 The project tries to be as modular as possible, with almost all variables and settings being alterable without editing the code.
 Each Python module reads its settings from a corresponding table in the `config.toml` file in the main directory.
-Data can also be passed to the preprocessors and plotters by passing them to these classes.
+Data can also be passed to the preprocessors and plotters by passing them to settings classes.

 ## Features

-- **

 - **Modular Configuration:** Settings are organized in the `config.toml` file, with each table corresponding to a specific Python module.
 This structure promotes clarity and ease of maintenance.

 - **Dynamic Attribute Loading:** The `MessageFileLoader` class dynamically loads configuration variables as class attributes, facilitating intuitive access within the codebase.

+- **Adaptable config.toml:** When loading

 ## Installation